English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 festivities.
 The targets are mostly beer barrels.
 In the long-gone

-street game only when softballs, for instance, tennis balls, are used.
+only when softballs, for instance, tennis balls, are used.

 There are various less official variants of the crosse game, of which we mention: